perllb/ctg-visium-10x/README.md

 | Visium_14 | PO20 | V10T06-110 | B1 |
 | Visium_18 | Mm935 | V10T06-030 | B1 |

-## Slide File
+## Slide File Specifications
-If running the pipeline on a server with no connection, the `slide` needs to match a file in the visium slidefile reference.
+The `Slide` column values in slide_area.csv (specified above) needs a .gpr file in the visium slidefile reference.
 E.g. for V10T06-109 there has to exist a corresponding V10T06-109.gpr file in the slideref dir (<slidedir>/V10T06-109.gpr).

+Download from 10x webpage (See `Downloading a Slide File for Local Operation` @https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count) and add to slide-ref directory.

+Slide-ref directory is specified in driver (which will be automatically defined in nextflow.config (default: /projects/fs1/shared/references/visium/slidefiles/).

 (The Slide .gpr will normally be downloaded by spaceranger in runtime if run in environment with network connection - but this pipeline is designed to run offline.)

 ## Container